Travelling with kids? Read this guide first!

 Never underestimate the power of food!
 You can never predict what flight delays or motorway tailbacks you might have to contend with, so make sure you have plenty of things for the kids to nibble at while you’re waiting.
 If you’re flying with toddlers, simply watch the sugar content and bare in mind liquid restrictions on planes.
 If you’re in the car, be careful of how much your child drinks – especially when the next services are over 40 miles away!

 Travelling is dull.
 Even more so if you’re a child that’s strapped into a carseat for hours.
 Help alleviate the boredom by packing some activities.
 Sticker books, colouring, a magazine of their choice from the shop, some small toys, play eye-spy and maybe let them take a turn on your smart phone or tablet for a little while.
+You can keep kids entertained with technology for a long time, which can be great for us parents.
+We even changed internet providers before we travelled, so the kids could access their favourite channels anytime they wanted.
+By the end of our trip, I’ve watched more Spongebob Squarepants episodes than I knew existed.
+But as long as the kids enjoy it, that’s all that matters.

 Travelling with kids isn’t easy, and things will go wrong.
 The best thing to do is breathe, relax and remember that whatever you’re going through right now will be worth it when you get to your destination!